bentotten/RAD-TEAM/README.md

 The evaluation portion of this codebase has been set up to work with [Ray Clusters](https://docs.ray.io/en/latest/cluster/getting-started.html).
 Each episode runs as it's own [Actor](https://docs.ray.io/en/latest/ray-core/actors.html)

-## Needed Patches

-- Unit tests
-- Fix reward scheme to only use one agent reward for team-mode

-## Desired Patches

-- Switch to leaky ReLU
-- Add PFGRU and new map

-## Patch updates
-- [done] Get logger out of PPO
-- [done] Move maps buffer into PPO buffer class
-- [done] One global critic update
-- [done] Make critic only take combined agent locations map and only update once per epoch instead of once per agent for Team mode